 In the final act, one can see a predictable end, which doesn’t deliver.
 In fact, Jaya’s outburst at Yogi, is quite out of line, by what we have been shown throughout the film.
 If this was actually a setup, which would be paid off by getting together with Yogi, all happening in the last 10 minutes, then it was a long time coming.
 Besides, showing a fight over his demeanor earlier, maybe as a good turning point at the midpoint would have clarified the issues of Jaya clearly and even put Yogi on an alert.

 Everything turning out fine in the end, with no proper setup, is a feeble resolution.
-Besides, the lack of roles for other two characters, who crop up in the end also seemed forced; as if the realization happened that the story didn’t have much momentum and it was perhaps better to close the story.
+Besides, the lack of roles for other two characters - ex-friends of the two, who crop up in the end also seemed forced; as if the realization happened that the story didn’t have much momentum and it was perhaps better to close the story.

 Who is the protagonist of the film?
 This question highlights a problem with the story.
 When you set up a character as your central figure, in this film Jaya, she is the one who needs to be driving the action.

 From beginning to middle and interestingly, even at the end, when Yogi runs to go for her, she tends to be a passive character.
 This stems from the fact that Jaya’s character lacks the will.
 As such the character is not driving the action.